girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML API AND ITS APPLICATIONS.md

 ### HTML Web Storage Objects
 HTML web storage provides two objects for storing data on the client:

-window.localStorage- stores data with no expiration date window.sessionStorage - stores data for one session (data is lost when the browser tab is closed)
+-window.localStorage- stores data with no expiration date

+-window.sessionStorage - stores data for one session (data is lost when the browser tab is closed)

 The localStorage Object

-**The localStorage object stores the data with no expiration date.
+**-The localStorage object stores the data with no expiration date.
 The data will not be deleted when the browser is closed, and will be available the next day, week, or year.**

 The sessionStorage Object

-**The sessionStorage object is equal to the localStorage object, except that it stores the data for only one session.
+**-The sessionStorage object is equal to the localStorage object, except that it stores the data for only one session.
 The data is deleted when the user closes the specific browser tab.**
 For more details refer [Smashing Magazine](https://www.smashingmagazine.com/2017/02/designing-html-apis/)
 ## References
 **[Smashing Magazine](https://www.smashingmagazine.com/2017/02/designing-html-apis/)**